Sweet Music

 The deck glows, and I feel a strong, clear tone, moving through my body in waves.

-Leaving the wooden deck covered with a glowing white surface that looks like porcelein, but is harder than steel.
+I watch, as the top few inches of the wood transforms, leaving the wooden deck covered with a glowing white surface that looks like porcelain, but is harder than steel.

-And easy to walk on, even in the hard rain that’s just begun.
+It feels good to my bare feet, and easy to walk on, even in the hard rain that’s just begun.

 “Inside, Yagrin, away from the lightning,” yells Shazira, shouting to be heard above the rain.